jestra03/taqueria-app/README.md

 - Loading/error indicators on data fetching
 - Server-client API design using REST principles
 - Login access is available through the settings modal
+- Favorites feature for menu items (must be logged in to see)

 ---